clementsainsRobotics/speechrecortex/README.md

 -various little IAs programs wrote by myself will be pulished soon

--An hypervisor for robotics based on KVM
+-An hypervisor for robotics oriented systems on KVM